• Skip to primary navigation

 Jump to Recipe

-A pretty classic lemon pound cake that has a delicate and pleasant fresh lemon flavor with a dense, moist crumb.
+A classy lemon pound cake that has a delicate and pleasant fresh lemon flavor with a dense, moist crumb.
+Leave it plain for a simple, everyday snack, or top with cream cheese glaze to turn it into a fancy dessert.

 Ingredients